cerndb/spark-dashboard/README.md

 # Spark Performance Dashboard

-This repository supports and simplifies the rollout of an Apache Spark Performance Dashboard using containers technology.
+This repository is meant to streamline the deployment of Apache Spark Performance Dashboard using containers technology.
+It is implemented using Grafana, InfluxDB, and the [Spark metrics system](https://spark.apache.org/docs/latest/monitoring.html#metrics).

 **Why:** Troubleshooting Spark jobs and understanding how system resources are used by Spark executors can be complicated.
 This type of data is precious for visualizing and understanding root causes of performance issues.
 Using the Spark Dashboard you can collect and visualize many of key metrics available by the Spark metrics system